• Skip to primary navigation

 Let this cook on low, covered, for at least 30 minutes.
 (For best results, I highly recommend allowing the gumbo broth to cook for an hour on a low heat; this lets those Cajun and Creole spices develop!
 The rich flavor naturally develops from simmering the dark roux with The Holy Trinity.

 Once the broth is done, add in the okra.
-Let that cook for 5 minutes, then fresh shrimp (peeled and deveined) and fresh lump crab meat.
+Let that cook for 5 minutes, then add the fresh shrimp (peeled and deveined) and fresh lump crab meat.
 Let that simmer for another 10 minutes, then your gumbo is ready!

 Remove bay leaves and taste for seasonings.
 Adjust seasonings to your taste ( more salt, black pepper or cayenne pepper).
 Serve over prepared white rice, garnish with chopped green onions and a sprinkle of gumbo file!